GenesisRamiirez/Zeta/README.md

 # Zeta
-In this repository are the files, modifications and updates on the Programming 3 project: "Pico Bolivar Simulator".
+In this repository are the files, modifications and updates on the Programming 3 project: "Climbing simulator to Pico Bolivar".